richdmartin13/swiftech/content/quickbytes/terms/how-we-work.md

 Free Consultations are available for anyone, at the beginning of a project or for general information before a prospective project.
 However, we cannot offer free consultations for sessions or meetings that have already been scheduled.

 We may request a consultation with you before an On-Site Meeting if we feel we do not have enough information.
-Additionally, consultations may extend past their 15 minute scheduled time only if discovery is not complete, at the discretion of any Support Expert.
+Additionally, consultations may extend past their 15 minute scheduled time only if discovery is not complete, at the discretion of DropByte Support.
 DropByte reserves the right to end or bill for any Consultation in which advice is given or solutions are implemented.

 ### DropByte Premium & Enterprise

 DropByte Premium & Enterprise are monthly subscriptions that provide discounts and other benefits.
 A full list of benefits for Premium can be found [here](https://dropbyte.ch/premium), and Enterprise benefits can be found [here](https://dropbyte.ch/enterprise).

 At the beginning of your Premium or Enterprise subscription, we will schedule an in-person meeting with you to do an initial survey of your current technology.
-We will document all devices, including serial/IMEI numbers and model numbers.
+We will document all devices, including their model numbers.
 This information will not be shared, though we may use this data when troubleshooting and considering potential upgrades for you.
 The cost for this survey is a flat charge of $50 for Premium Plans and $10/User for Enterprise Plans.
 During this survey, we will not address any problems; consultation rules apply.
+You can still enjoy DropByte subscriptions without this setup, though services will be limited.

 ### Referrals